The Pretani Tribes of Scotland: Society, Belief, and Ritual (~600 BCE - ~200 CE)

 Identified Tribes and Their Names

-The following tribes are identified as residing north of Edinburgh/Glasgow within the ~600 BCE – ~200 CE timeframe, along with their Roman names and hypothesized linguistic origins or meanings.
-The consistent pattern observed across these tribes is that, even in the absence of direct endonyms, the names recorded by Romans, when analyzed through P-Celtic linguistics, often reflect the tribes' deep connection to their specific landscapes, prominent geographical features, or primary subsistence activities.
+The following tribes are identified as residing north of Edinburgh/Glasgow within the ~600 BCE - ~200 CE timeframe, along with their Roman names and hypothesised linguistic origins or meanings.
+The consistent pattern observed across these tribes is that, even in the absence of direct endonyms, the names recorded by Romans, when analysed through P-Celtic linguistics, often reflect the tribes' deep connection to their specific landscapes, prominent geographical features, or primary subsistence activities.

 The P-Celtic term Pretanoi, the root of "Britain" and the name used by the inhabitants whom the Romans would call the Britanni in their writings from around 54 BC onwards, is explicitly linked to the Gaelic Cruithne and the Latin Picti ("painted men").
 Pretani is confirmed as the indigenous P-Celtic name for these inhabitants of Britain, who would later be referred to by the Romans as the "Picts."
 This suggests that the Roman exonym "Picts," first recorded in 297 AD, was not an arbitrary label but a descriptive term based on a widespread and distinctive cultural practice (body art/tattooing) among these northern P-Celtic tribes.
 This shared cultural trait, combined with a common P-Celtic linguistic heritage (Pritenic/Common Brittonic), formed a foundational, unifying thread among these diverse groups, likely contributing to the later emergence of a more cohesive "Pictish" identity.
 Thus, the "proper name" for the broader collective of these northern tribes might be best approximated by Pretani.